A Bright First Day for Tidal Disruption Event: Introduction

 The tidal disruption of a star by a black hole can power a bright transient flare in multiple wavebands \citep{rees1988tidal, phinney1989manifestations, evans1989tidal, ulmer1999flares}.
 These tidal disruption events (TDEs) happen when the pericenter of star's orbit is within the tidal radius $R_{\rm T} = R_{\ast}(M_{\rm BH}/M_{\ast})^{1/3}$, where $M_{\ast}$ and $R_{\ast}$ are the mass and radius of the star, and $M_{\rm BH}$ is the mass of the black hole.
 After disruption, roughly half of the material escapes the black hole's gravity, while other gravitationally bound gas returns to the pericenter in a highly eccentric orbit.

 The fallback and circularization of the debris can produce prominent emission, resulting in luminous transient events peaked in optical-ultraviolet (UV) or X-ray.
 The decay timescale of TDE candidates often approximately follows the $t^{-5/3}$ scaling, which is a theoretical prediction for the mass fallback rate of the debris \citep{rees1988tidal, phinney1989manifestations}.
-TDEs are important probes for studying the black hole properties such as mass \citep{stone2016rates, wevers2017black, mockler2019weighing} and spin \citep{kesden2012black, gafton2019tidal}.
+TDEs are important probes for studying the black hole properties such as mass \citep{ramirez2009star, stone2016rates, wevers2017black, mockler2019weighing} and spin \citep{kesden2012black, gafton2019tidal}.
 The chemical composition and light curve also constrain the structure and evolution stage of the disrupted star \citep{lodato2009stellar, macleod2012tidal, kochanek2016abundance, ryu2020measuring, law2020stellar}.

 TDEs were first detected as strong X-ray flares from quiescent galaxies \citep{grupe1999rx, greiner2000rx} by \textit{ROSAT}.
 More X-ray events have subsequently been captured by or identified in \textit{XXM-Newton}, \textit{Chandra} and \textit{Swift} \citep{lin2011discovery, saxton2012tidal,komossa2015tidal,gehrels2015journal,lin2018multiwavelength, wevers2019evidence}.
 Complimenting X-ray observations, the optical/UV is another important channel to detect TDEs.
-In the recent decade, optical transient surveys have played an increasing role in identifying TDEs, including for example the Sloan Digital Sky Survey (SDSS), Pan-STARRS and ASAS-SN surveys\citep{van2011optical, hung2017revisiting, kochanek2017all, gezari2021tidal, van2021seventeen}.
-This sample is expected to greatly increase with the upcoming Large Synoptic Survey Telescope (LSST) of the Vera Rubin Observatory \citep{bricman2020prospects, gezari2021tidal, hambleton2022rubin}.
+In the recent decade, optical transient surveys have played an increasing role in identifying TDEs, including for example the Sloan Digital Sky Survey (SDSS), Pan-STARRS and ASAS-SN surveys\citep{van2011optical, hung2017revisiting, kochanek2017all, gezari2021tidal, van2021seventeen, goldtooth2023census}.
+This sample is expected to greatly increase with the upcoming Large Synoptic Survey Telescope (LSST) of the Vera Rubin Observatory \citep{bricman2020prospects, gezari2021tidal, hambleton2022rubin} and Ultraviolet Transient Astronomy Satellite (ULTRASAT) \citep{ben2022scientific}.

 Interestingly, the optical/UV and the X-ray identified candidates may represent different populations of emission sources.
 First, optical/UV bright TDEs rarely show X-ray emission.
 Second, the continuum temperature derived in optical/UV TDEs is usually an order of magnitude lower than the X-ray TDEs.
 The inferred blackbody temperature of X-ray TDEs is roughly consistent with emission from a hot accretion disk formed from the captured debris.
 This suggests that the optical candidates, with much lower temperature, may originate from other emission mechanisms.